 - Contestants shall not fish with-in 50ft. of another contestant’s anchored boat.

 - The snagging of fish is prohibited.

 - All angling must be done from a boat and no competitor may leave the boat during tournament hours for any reason except in an emergency or to get gas.
-At no time ma a contestant leave the boat to land a fish or to make a boat more accessible to fishing waters.
-In the event of a needed restroom break, contestants are allowed to leave the boat, but all fishing must cease until both anglers are back in the boat.
+At no time may a contestant leave the boat to land a fish or to make a boat more accessible to fishing waters.
+In the event of a needed restroom break, contestants are allowed to leave the boat, but all fishing must cease until the angler is back in the boat.

 - Working kill switch.